JamieLine/UnmaskedCXX/README.md

 From the root directory of this project, run
 `cmake .`

-And two targets will become availabBuild and Run Instructionsle for your build system.
+And the first target will become available for your build system.

-The first is `TestAuthor`, which you will need to build first.
+That target is `TestAuthor`, which you will need to build first.

 On Linux/Mac, you can run

 `make TestAuthor`